 Profound initiated the commercial launch of its lead product, the TULSA-PRO® system in the United States in Q4-2019, treating the first patient in a non-trial setting in January 2020.
-In addition, Profound continues to support additional clinical trials in the United States and abroad to further increase its body of clinical evidence that may be needed particularly for reimbursement and coverage of its technologies by private and government healthcare providers.
-The company also as normal course continues to expand the compatibility of its TULSA-PRO® system with addition MRI brands to broaden its ability to utilize the global MRI installed base and seek regulatory approvals of its products in additional international jurisdictions.
+In addition, Profound continues to support additional clinical trials in the United States and abroad to further increase the body of clinical evidence that may be needed particularly for reimbursement and coverage of its technologies by private and government healthcare providers.
+The company continues to expand the compatibility of its TULSA-PRO® system with additional MRI brands to broaden its ability to utilize the global MRI installed base and seek regulatory approvals of its products in additional international jurisdictions.